Failover for PostgreSQL Replication 101

-It is the process of copying and keeping the data updated in one or more database nodes.
-It uses a concept of a master node that receives the modifications, and slave nodes where they are replicated.
+Replication is a process of copying and keeping the data updated in one or more database nodes.
+It uses a concept of a primary node that receives the modifications, and replication nodes where they are replicated.

 We Have Several Ways of Categorizing Replication:

 - Synchronous Replication: There is no loss of data even if our master node is lost, but the commits in the master must wait for a confirmation from the slave, which can affect the performance.